Curry scores 50 points to go with 10 assists in Warriors win

 He scored Golden State’s first 13 points, then 10 straight down the stretch in the third before dishing off for Juan Toscano-Anderson’s 3-pointer that made it 102-85 following the Warriors’ spectacular, 41-point quarter.

+“That was just a stunning performance by Steph,” coach Steve Kerr said. “… He was amazing.
+I want to say I’ve never seen anything like it but I’ve been watching it for seven years, so I have seen something like it and still it’s just incredible to watch.”

 Playing to chants of “MVP!
-MVP!,” Curry gave fans a scare with 8:48 left in the first when he appeared to injure his left shoulder.
+MVP!,” Curry gave fans a scare with 8:48 left in the first when he jammed his left shoulder.
 He was examined by the medical staff during a Hawks timeout and could be seen nodding and moving his arms to shake out the shoulder before drawing cheers when he stayed in the game.

 Curry notched his 10th career 50-point game and already had 24 points on 7-for-12 shooting by halftime with five 3-pointers.